-In my mind’s eye, I can still see us (Grandmère and I) head out to the backyard during the late afternoon to gather the vegetables and herbs required for the evening meal.
+In my mind’s eye, I can still see us head out to the backyard vegetable garden during late afternoon to gather the vegetables and herbs required for the evening meal.

-Don’t let the many recipe steps scare you from preparing this mushroom bisque.
-You will be rewarded with a bowl of the ultimate in comfort food.
+Don’t let the many recipe steps scare you from preparing this bisque.
+You will be rewarded with a bowl of the ultimate rich and creamy comfort food.

 All you need to add to the dinner menu is a sandwich and a small salad.

 1 Cook, 2 Countries & A Taste For World Cuisines: Cooking A La Mode De Chez Nous - Cuisine d'Hier Et d'Aujourd'hui!
 For the love of home style cooking and great food.
 Memories are made of this!

 Hidden Culinary Treasures In A Small French Town: The Classic Trou Normand Revisited

 Boeuf Bourguignon Slow Cooker Recipe: Best Home Style Comfort Food

 Rognons De Veau Aux Champignons: Easy Sautéed Veal Kidneys With Mushrooms & Shallots